- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 - Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

-Getting ready for a trip to Salem?
+Getting ready to book a trip to Salem ?
 We’re jealous!
 What a great town—especially during Halloween and throughout the fall.
 Your next task is to decide which of all the places to stay in Salem MA you’ll choose.
 We can help!

-Travel Tip: If you’ll be visiting Salem in the fall, book your accommodation in advance if possible.
-It can be difficult to get last-minute hotels in Salem, Massachusetts for Halloween and the weeks before.
+PS: If you’ll be visiting in the fall, book your Salem lodging well in advance if possible.
+It can be very difficult to get last-minute hotels in Salem for Halloween and for the several weeks before.

 The Salem Inn

 On our last visit to Salem, we stayed at The Salem Inn, and it doesn’t get much more classic Salem than this.
 Once a sea captain’s home, the inn became a B&B 35 years ago.
-Today, the inn is comprised of 3 historic homes in the heart of Salem.
+Comprised of 3 historic homes (the West House, the Curwen House, and the Peabody House), this is one of the finest inns in Salem.
 There are 40 rooms and suites to accommodate guests.

 Is The Salem Inn haunted?